Chadi960/SocialPlatform/README.md

-# SocialPlatform
+# Social Platform

+Test demo for a RESTful API in ASP.NET Core for a login a registration system.
-Quick demo for implementing JWT authentication the easy way.
-It's a prototype, not the best way to do it.
+A quick and easy way to implemente JWT authentication.
+It's a prototype, I know it's not the best way to do it.